sky-uk/gradle-maven-plugin/README.md

 `./gradlew publish -PmavPublishToMavenLocal=true`

 ## <a name="publishCommand"/>Maven Central Publish
 Follow [this guide](https://getstream.io/blog/publishing-libraries-to-mavencentral-2021/?s=09) if you need to get a Sonatype account and generate a GPG key.
-That matters are out of scope here.
+Those matters are out of scope here.

 In your project root, add `local.properties` (make sure to ignore it in your repo and not commit it) with the following content:
 ```groovy